thegetty/quire-docs/content/documentation/quire-cli.md

 type: essay
 ---

 The [Quire CLI](https://github.com/gettypubs/quire-cli), or command-line interface, is the control for creating, previewing and outputting Quire projects.
-Quire CLI is typically run from Terminal on a Mac, and Git Bash (or its equivalent) on a PC.
+Quire CLI is typically run from Terminal on a Mac and Git Bash (or its equivalent) on a PC.
 The following commands are available.

 {{< q-class "box tip" >}}
 - Run `quire --help` in your command-line shell for a full list of the Quire commands and options defined below.
 {{< /q-class >}}

-## Starting and Previewing Projects
+## Start and Preview Projects

 `quire new project-name`
 : Create a new Quire project named `project-name` in the current directory.
 The name can be anything, but shouldn’t contain spaces or special characters.